What is involved in the environmental review process?

 The EIS Process

-Public Scoping: The scoping phase of the process provides the opportunity for the public and government agencies to review information on the GCL and offer comments with the intent of establishing the scope and content of the EIS.
-Complete
+Public Scoping: The EIS process began with a scoping phase which provided the opportunity for the public and government agencies to review information on the GCL and offer comments with the intent of establishing the scope and content of the EIS.
+Scoping for this project was completed in 2014.
+Please reference the Project History page for details.

 Draft EIS (DEIS) Preparation: A Draft EIS is a report that documents the environmental conditions, describes the possible social, economic, and environmental impacts and benefits of the project, and identifies proposed mitigation measures.
 The preparation of the DEIS involves extensive environmental analysis supported by planning and engineering work.